Nevada election 2020 memes are winners, and you can bet on it

-While the US waits to find out who won the 2020 presidential election, with numerous battleground states still counting their ballots, it can be hard to find the lighter side of the news.
+While the US waits to find out who won the contentious 2020 presidential election, it can be hard to find the lighter side of the news.
 So give thanks for the social media pundits who found humor in a serious situation that seems to have no end in sight.

-Each of the states that still appear to be up for grabs (Arizona has been called by some media outlets but not others) is receiving its own share of jabs.
+Each of the battleground states that still appear to be up for grabs (Arizona has been called by some media outlets but not others) is receiving its share of jabs.
 Some were creatively state-centric, some worked for more than one location.
-Let's just say, there was a lot of sightings of Flash, the DMV worker sloth from the movie Zootopia, reimagined as a ballot-counter.
+Let's just say, there were a lot of sightings of Flash, the DMV worker sloth from the movie Zootopia, reimagined as a ballot counter.

 Nevada: What a gamble